jenden/intro-to-git/README.md

      <img src="images/windows-git-bash.png" alt="windows-git-bash" width="500"/>

+     If you're familiar with [Chocalatey](https://community.chocolatey.org), the package manager for Windows, you can also install it with the single command `choco install git`.
+See the [community-maintained git package](https://community.chocolatey.org/packages/git) for more details.

    - If you use Linux, my guess is you already know what you're doing.
-If not, use Google to install git for your specific distribution.
+If not, use Google to learn how to install git for your specific distribution.

 2. An account on the git server of your choice.
 I'm going to be using [GitHub](https://github.com) in the demo because it's very popular and I recommend you do as well unless you already have an account somewhere else.